playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 >
 > If `use`'s API still feels foreign to you, I might recommend reading through [my series on React 19 features, including the `use` API](/posts/what-is-react-suspense-and-async-rendering#What-is-the-React-use-Hook)

-## Advantages of `use`
+## Advantages of React's approach

-> But Corbin, data fetching mechanisms have existed in React for some time!
+> But Corbin, unofficial data fetching mechanisms have existed in React for some time!
 What makes `use` different?

 Well, dear reader, while `use` is the newest kid on the block for data fetching in React its API has two main advantages: